geohyd/enketo-widgets/mbtiles-widget/README.md

 Mbtiles Enketo Widget 1.0.0
 ==========
-TODO : This widget should be migrated to follow the same code as the `geojson-map` widget !
+TODO : This widget should be migrated to follow the same code as the `geo-layer` widget !

 To add this widget to your Enketo Express installation see [this guidance](https://github.com/kobotoolbox/enketo-express/blob/master/tutorials/34-custom-widgets.md).